 What to watch out for: Don’t bring more tickets than you’re willing to pay for.
 If everyone ends up using tickets all night long, this will cost you more than hosting the evening.

 Even with a cash bar there are some costs you’ll incur.
 The price for a one-day liquor permit is $100.
 You’ll also be responsible for the cost of the bartenders, rental bar and you’ll also have to guarantee the bar will take in a predetermined amount of money.

-If you set up an appointment with Jim, he’d be glad to quote your event with and without a cash bar. cash bars take time and must be planned several months in advance.
+If you set up an appointment with Nicole, she’d be glad to quote your event with and without a cash bar. cash bars take time and must be planned several months in advance.